simonehagey/orbdot/docs/source/model_fitting.rst

     # initialize the Analyzer class
     analyzer = Analyzer(wasp12, decay_fit)

 As soon as an :class:`~orbdot.analysis.Analyzer` object is created, a file is created for recording the output of any methods that are called.
 For example, the code snippet above generates the file: ``results/WASP-12/analysis/ttv_decay_analysis.txt``.

 ``Analyzer`` Methods
 --------------------
-The following sections summarize key :class:`~orbdot.analysis.Analyzer` methods, the output of which are appended to the ``*_analysis.txt`` file described above.
+The following sections summarize the main :class:`~orbdot.analysis.Analyzer` methods, the output of which are appended to the ``*_analysis.txt`` file described above.

 1. Model Comparison
 ^^^^^^^^^^^^^^^^^^^
-The :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the Bayesian evidence for the model fit given to :class:`~orbdot.analysis.Analyzer` with that of a different model.
+The :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the Bayesian evidence for the model fit with that of a different model.
 To compare the two models, the Bayes factor is calculated as:

 .. math::